4 May 2016

 To establish a forum for countries to address challenges related to the collection and dissemination of complete, comparable and quality energy statistics at the international level, and to contribute to improved international standards and improved methods for official energy statistics by pooling expertise in the energy community.

-Experts from energy statistics producers (statistical offices and other energy statistics producers) from several countries: Australia, Austria, Azerbaijan, Canada, China, Denmark, Egypt, Finland, France, Germany, Ghana, Greenland, India, Indonesia, Ireland, Italy, Jordan, Luxembourg, Malaysia, Mexico, The Netherlands, New Zealand, Norway, Poland, Qatar, Republic of Korea, Russian Federation, South Africa, Sweden, Thailand, United Arab Emirates, United Kingdom, USA and Yemen.
+Experts from energy statistics producers (statistical offices and other energy statistics producers) from several countries: Australia, Austria, Azerbaijan, Bahrain, Brazil, Cameroun, Canada, China, Congo (RDC), Denmark, Egypt, Finland, France, Germany, Ghana, Greenland, India, Iran, Indonesia, Ireland, Italy, Japan, Jordan, Kazakhstan, Kuwait, Luxembourg, Malaysia, Mexico, Mozambique, The Netherlands, New Zealand, Norway, Palestine, Poland, Qatar, Republic of Korea, Russian Federation, Saudi Arabia, South Africa, Sultanate of Oman, Sweden, Thailand, Togo, Ukraine, United Arab Emirates, United Kingdom, USA and Yemen.
 International organizations: United Nations Statistics Division, International Energy Agency (IEA), Eurostat, International Renewable Energy Agency (IRENA), International Atomic Energy Agency (IAEA), Statistical Centre for the Cooperation Council for the Arab Countries of the Gulf (GCC-STAT), and International Monetary Fund Statistics Departments.

 First meeting: Oslo, 6-8 February 2006